Input Masks

 Influence Range

-Types of Influence range masks:
+Types of Influence Range masks:

 • Constant - the effect is uniform along the whole strand length